Table of Contents

 Check application and developer names

 Consider the app and developer names.
-In the case of fake WhatsApp, the developer name is identical, but the name of the application must be red flagged because no legitimate application has the word 'Update' in its name.
+In the case of fake WhatsApp, the developer name is identical, but the name of the app must be red flagged because no legitimate application has the word 'Update' in its name.

 The fake SwiftKey application has been developed recently called 'Swift Keyboard'.
 This application confuses users with the real SwiftKey application.
 But the developer name is "Designer Superman", users can recognize it.
 This is a fake application because SwiftKey is developed by a company with the same name (and owned by Microsoft).

-If the user cannot distinguish the fake application from the developer name, you should also check their other application.
+If users cannot distinguish the fake application from the developer name, you should also check their other application.
 You can do this on the web by clicking on the developer name on the Play Store list or on the phone just scroll down to the end of the app list to see other apps from that developer.

 If you are downloading a popular application, look at the number of downloads.
 Suppose you are installing the Facebook application - one of the most downloaded apps in Google Play with over one billion installations at the time of writing.